ReeceAtkins/Lab3/README.txt

 # Dataset description
 This dataset contains MLB player statistics from the 2022 season.
-It includes information of various player preformances, such as games played, at-bats, hits, home runs, walks, strikouts, and more.
+It includes information on various player performances, such as games played, at-bats, hits, home runs, walks, strikeouts, and more.

 # Features
 - Name: The name of the player.